 It struck me suddenly as I was walking in the scorching sun along a dusty, plastic littered pavement.
 The only non-human life around was a row of orphaned bushes in a centre strip.
-Nowhere to hide from the 10 UV factor sun radiation.
+Nowhere to hide from the scorching heat.
 Malta’s environment is in the process of desertification, becoming like a desert.
-Desertification is a natural process that would normally take place over tens, or even hundreds, of thousands of years in normal evolutionary time frames.
+Desertification is a natural process that would normally take place over thousands, or even tens of thousands of years in normal evolutionary time frames.
 Not so now.

 The following day the editorial of this newspaper warned “Put starkly, climate change threatens the basic elements of life in Malta: access to water, food production, health, the impact on security through increased migration from people fleeing their climate-hit countries, threats to Malta’s coastal areas and the ecology itself.”
 Pointedly adding that the “Desertification of the Maltese countryside will become unstoppable” and that “The effects on our natural heritage landscapes, flora and fauna will be devastating.”

 In Malta, and globally, people have so overexploited nature’s resources, have so exterminated plant and animal species, have so polluted air, land, sea and ocean habitats that humanity is now the sole agent of the sixth mass extinction of life on Earth and of largely irreversible global warming.
-In Malta over population and over exploitation of our natural landscape are decimating plants, trees and animals and wild habitats at an accelerating rate.
-Our islands are indeed a microcosm of all that is unholy in mankind, led as we are by greed and amoral behaviour that makes a mockery of thousands of years of religious guidance.
+In Malta over population and over exploitation of our natural landscape are decimating plants, trees, animals and wild habitats at an accelerating rate.
+Our islands are indeed a microcosm of all that is unholy in mankind, led as we are by amoral behaviour that makes a mockery of thousands of years of religion.

 It is unprecedented in the entire history of planet Earth that one species would turn on all other sentient life with the intent of annihilation.
 It is also unprecedented in Malta that islanders, such as we are, would turn on their own island home with the intent of turning it from an oasis of life into a barren land, a desert.